Disable Outlook on the web (OWA) signatures

 You would like to prevent users from creating individual Outlook on the web (OWA) signatures and adding them to email messages.

-To prevent your users from adding their own signatures in Outlook on the web, you need to disable the Email signature option in the Outlook Web App mailbox policy assigned to these users.
-To do so, follow the steps below.
+To prevent your users from adding their own email signatures in Outlook on the web, you need to disable the Email signature option in the Outlook Web App mailbox policy assigned to these users.
+You can do it in two ways: via PowerShell or in the classic Exchange admin center.

-For this solution to work, you need to make sure your Exchange/Office 365 plan supports Group Policy (GPO).
+For these solutions to work, you need to make sure your Exchange/Office 365 plan supports Group Policy (GPO).

 - Log in to your Exchange admin center.